FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+A few questions that come to mind are 1) How long could the wires be?
+2) How close does the raspberry pi have to be to the sensors?
+3) How close do the sensors have to be to whatever they are sensing?
+4) How can you make those happen without having a large device, long wires or ugly aestehtic?

+In order to understand these, you would need to physically prototype the device and test it to see if it has met your requirements.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The rationale from this choice was it was a design that the proximity sensor would always have a consistent easy to read surface that would give good results.
+Additionally this allowed the rapsberry pi to be quite close otherwise.

 Build a cardbord prototype of your design.